Every one of our carers is a dementia specialist

 I strongly believe that all dementia carers, whether they are family members caring for a loved one or a paid carer, they should have knowledge of dementia, to enable them to provide the best levels of care.

-After a lot of hard work and dedication I will soon be credited by the Worcester University as a Dementia Specialist.
+After a lot of hard work and dedication I am now credited by the Worcester University as a Dementia Specialist.
 The course that I have been attending has covered a wide range of subjects the key modules that I found of particular interest were:

 - Brain functions